 Conversion disorder (CD) is defined as a psychiatric illness in which symptoms and signs affecting voluntary motor or sensory function cannot be explained by a neurological or medical condition.
-Psychological factors, such as conflicts or stresses are judged to be associated with the deficits.
+Psychological factors, such as conflicts or stress are judged to be associated with the deficits.
 It has a presentation that suggests a neurologic or general medical condition.
 The pathology cannot be explained by available investigations, nor can it be attributed to anything else such as the patient's participation in culturally sanctioned behaviours (e.g., ceremonial trances) or substance consumption.
 There are four types of conversion disorder: those who have motor symptoms or deficits, those who have sensory symptoms or deficits, those who have pseudo-seizures, and those who have a mixed presentation.^{1,2}

-In the general population, the lifetime prevalence of CD has been estimated to be between 11 and 300 per 100,000 persons.2 Isolated case reports have highlighted the varied presentations of perioperative conversion disorder.
-2 Patients with distinct features such as sudden onset, young age, female gender, low educational level, low socioeconomic status, neurological disorders with abnormal anatomical pattern, bizarre movements, and the presence of psychological features such as current or early diagnosis of a psychiatric disorder, or traumatic experience have been identified in published literature.3,4We present a case of acute intraoperative conversion disorder with tetraplegia that arose after spinal anaesthesia was administered.
+In the general population, the lifetime prevalence of CD has been estimated to be between 11 and 300 per 100,000 persons.2 Isolated case report have highlighted the varied presentation of perioperative conversion disorder.
+2 Patients with distinct features such as sudden onset, young age, female gender, low educational level, low socioeconomic status, neurological disorders with abnormal anatomical pattern, bizarre movements, and the presence of psychological features such as current or early diagnosis of a psychiatric disorder, or traumatic experience have been identified in published literature.^{3,4}

+We present a case of acute intraoperative conversion disorder with tetraplegia that arose after spinal anaesthesia was administered.
+This is

-- 1. Assistant professor, Department of Anaesthesia and Critical Care, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, Uttar Pradesh, India - 2.
-Senior resident, Department of Anaesthesia and Critical Care, JJawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, Uttar Pradesh, India - 3.
-Junior resident, Department of Anaesthesia and Critical Care, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, Uttar Pradesh, India - 4.
-Junior resident, Department of Psychiatry, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, Uttar Pradesh, India
+- 1. Assistant Professor, Department of Anaesthesia and Critical Care, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, India - 2.
+Senior Resident, Department of Anaesthesia and Critical Care, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, India - 3.
+Junior Resident, Department of Anaesthesia and Critical Care, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, India - 4.
+Junior Resident, Department of Psychiatry, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, India the first account of a CD presenting with symptoms of tetraplegia after spinal anaesthesia, to the best of the authors' knowledge.

-Correspondence to: Dr. Atif Khalid, Senior resident, Department of Anaesthesia and Critical Care, Jawaharlal Nehru Medical College Hospital, Aligarh Muslim University, Aligarh, Uttar Pradesh, India.Email: atifkhalid2k11@gmail.com
+Correspondence to: Dr. Farah Nasreen, Assistant Professor, Department of Anaesthesia and Critical Care, JNMCH, AMU Aligarh, India.
+Email: kazmifarah@gmail.com

-Case Report
+Case Presentation

-A 19-year-old female patient presented with a two-day history of fever and stomach pain, diagnosed as a case of Acute appendicitis.
-She was nervous and concerned about the surgery, and was administered about it.
+A 19-year-old female patient presented with a two-day history of fever and stomach pain, and she was diagnosed as a case of Acute appendicitis.
+She was nervous and concerned about the surgery, and she was counselled about it.
 The anaesthetic technique was explained to the patient.
 She gave her informed consent.
-Inside the operation theatre, routine monitoring equipments were attached.
-In the sitting position, spinal anaesthesia was conducted with a 26G Quincke needle, and 12.5 mg of 0.5% Bupivacaine (heavy) was administered intrathecally.
+Inside the operation theatre, routine monitoring equipmentwas attached.
+In the sitting position, spinal anaesthesia was conducted with a 26G Quincke needle, and 12.5 mg of 0.5% percent Bupivacaine (heavy) was administered intrathecally.
 The sensory and motor blockade were both evaluated and found to be at T10 level.